 Our thanks to the 3Rivers Federal Credit Union.
-Adult Life Training, Inc.’s 2020 operation was underwritten by a generous grant from the 3Rivers Federal Credit Union Foundation.
+Adult Life Training, Inc.’s Financial Literacy and Employment programs were underwritten in part by a generous grant from the 3Rivers Federal Credit Union Foundation.
 If you’re ready to start a lifelong banking relationship with a local organization you can trust, then 3Rivers is for you.
 3Rivers is Here for you: here for good!

 Financial Literacy Program

 People appear to want Financial Literacy training this year a lot more than in the prior decade.
 Year 2022 may see us exceed the total of all prior year’s impact on community wealth and well-being.

 Having demonstrated the value of the Ramsey+ Site License in 2020, in 2021 we pushed hard to penetrate the COVID wall and deliver financial literacy training with Zoom technology, but reached only 16 more families through the site license, and in the four classes for which 30 people did register, we had 18 of the 30 (18 / 30 = 60%) actively participating.
 16 site license members + 18 registered in classes is 34 people total.
 In year 2020 we had 39.
 Most activity occurred in 3Q-4Q.
 Holding steady but not the growth we wanted.

 In radical contrast, in January 2022 we currently have 18 families added through our Ramsey+ site license and four classes started in January with 17 of 23 (74%) families actively participating.
 While year 2021 was lower than expected, it appears that 2022 will be higher than our best prior year, 2020, which saw 18 of 39 (46%) families actively participating.